 - Salt Spring Island Youth Suicide Prevention Toolkit

 - A Suicide Prevention Toolkit for Professionals on Salt Spring Island

 - A Suicide Prevention Toolkit for Parents and Caregivers on Salt Spring Island

-Update: To learn more about the Salt Spring Island Suicide Intervention Toolkits and how the Salt Spring Island LAT undertook the project, read the April 2018 GPSC column in the BC Medical Journal entitled "A mental health resource for all communities: The Salt Spring Island Youth Suicide Intervention Toolkit."
+Update: To learn more about the Salt Spring Island Suicide Intervention Toolkits and how the Salt Spring Island LAT undertook the project, read the April 2018 FPSC column in the BC Medical Journal entitled "A mental health resource for all communities: The Salt Spring Island Youth Suicide Intervention Toolkit."